20 Most Stunning Desert Escapes in the U.S.

 Joshua Tree National Park spans 800,000 arid acres—that’s larger than Rhode Island—and includes two distinct desert ecosystems.
 Its surreal tableau is punctuated by massive boulders, Dr. Seuss-like yucca palms, and archaeological marvels.
 Hiking is the primary draw, but with 8,000 climbing routes, vertical adventure is a close second.
 At night, dark skies are sublime for stargazing.
 You can sleep under the cosmos at the nine on-site campgrounds.
-Or, book a room at Mojave Sands, a revamped 1950s roadside motel in downtown Joshua Tree.
+Or, book a room at a local hotel if camping isn’t for you.
 Joshua Tree also makes our list of must-see places around the country to take your kids.

 Most people’s association with Marfa—if they have one at all—is to Prada Marfa, a sculpture installation in the west Texas desert.
 But there’s actually more to Marfa, starting with its seclusion.
 Tucked between the Davis Mountains and Big Bend National Park, its nearest neighbor is some 20 miles away.
 And while the population is around 2,000, don’t let that fool you—Marfa is far from a snooze-fest.
 An influx of art installations, exhibitions, and cultural festivals has turned up the heat on this remote respite and it’s not cooling anytime soon.
 While you’re there, why not venture to one of these hot springs?